Hangarsj/SOC-Home-lab/README.md

 - Windows 11 Enterprise endpoint monitored with Elastic Agent
 - Sysmon installed on the Windows endpoint for enhanced endpoint telemetry
 - Linux authentication, audit, and system telemetry
-- Windows Security, System, and Application event logs
+- Kali Linux for security testing
-- Kali Linux for controlled security testing
+- Atmoic red team on the Windows endpoint

 ## Why These Choices Were Made